-Browsing through old cookbooks can be especially reminiscent for women.
+Browsing through old cookbooks can be especially reminiscent of women.
 Many young girls spent a lot of time in the kitchen learning to cook.
 A lot of women continued to cook as they got older for themselves and their families.
 Having conversations about family receipts and cooking with them is a nice way to spend time together.

 Share Some Treats

 Enjoy delicious treats together.
 There are companies that specifically make candies that are nostalgic.
 Try finding them online or in local stores near you.
 Other types of food and treats can spark a memory.
-Maybe a peach can bring memories of summer months when they were young.
+Maybe a peach can bring memories of the summer months when they were young.